Book of the Dead (Art Institute of Chicago): Description

 The scroll belonging to the Art Institute of Chicago was found in the tomb of a woman named Taywhenwtmut.
 The scroll is illustrated very beautifully, suggesting this woman may have been of higher status.
 The scroll was commissioned to illustrate the God Osiris.
 This scroll's function has changed since its creation creating the biography.
 It first served as a guide into the afterlife for Taywhenwtmut, it then functioned as a commodity when sold by the archaeologist.
-Presently it functions as a contribution to the broaden the education of the general public's knowledge on Ancient Egyptian culture and specifically funerary practices at The Art Institute of Chicago.
+Presently it functions as a contribution to broaden the education of the general public's knowledge on Ancient Egyptian culture and specifically funerary practices at The Art Institute of Chicago.